SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "That sounds good, but why a v neck?"
 Pinkie asked.

-"The blue outline is so it stands out," Rainbow blushed slightly, "the v neck is so the dress doesn't get in the way."
+"The blue outline is so it stands out," Rainbow blushed slightly.
+"The v neck is so the dress doesn't get in the way."

 "Of what?"
 Pinkie asked.

-Rainbow sighed, "so you can place your head on her chest and not have the dress get in the way."
+Rainbow sighed.
+"So you can place your head on her chest and not have the dress get in the way."
 Rainbow's blush was far more noticeable now.

 Pinkie thought about laying her head on Rarity's chest, listening to her heart beat.

 *I really wanna do that now.
 Maybe on our date?*

-Moments later, Fluttershy spoke up, "if we're doing that, maybe we should cut the sleeves to be short, so they don't get the way of her holding you..."
+Moments later, Fluttershy spoke up, "If we're doing that, maybe we should cut the sleeves to be short, so they don't get the way of her holding you..."
 Fluttershy trailed off at the end, face blushing slightly as her eyes darted to Rainbow then back to Pinkie.

 "Those are great idea, let's do them," Pinkie said with a smile.

 Pinkie opened the pouch she had given Fluttershy earlier, looking for blue and purple thread for the stitching.
 Moments later she pulled out both and set them next to the ponnequin.

-Fluttershy finished eating and stood up, "those pancakes were delicious, thank you."
+Fluttershy finished eating and stood up.
+"Those pancakes were delicious, thank you."

 "You're welcome," Rainbow and Pinkie said in unison, Rainbow with a bashful voice, Pinkie with a smile.

-Fluttershy suggested, "why don't you and Rainbow cut the sleeves short, and I'll remove the trim and add the purple stitch."
+Fluttershy suggested, "Why don't you and Rainbow cut the sleeves short, and I'll remove the trim and add the purple stitch."

 "Sounds good," Pinkie said.

-Pinkie picked up the scissors, "how short should we make it?"
+Pinkie picked up the scissors.
+"How short should we make it?"

 "Two inches," Rainbow suggested.